 Will is the founder of The Veterans Forge.
-Originally from Leamington Spa, he took up the hammer in 2017 having himself discovered the therapeutic and rehabilitate qualities it can offer.
+Originally from Leamington Spa, he first picked up blacksmith working for and Blacksmith who was ex SAS and learnt scrolling and cold forming while at college studying welding and fabrication, in his twenties. and picked up the hammer again in 2017 having himself discovered the therapeutic and rehabilitate qualities it can offer.

 Roger is The Veterans Forge Master Blacksmith.
 He was taught Blacksmithing by a friend of his Father who was a former ships captain during WW2 .
 After the War Frank began teaching blacksmithing,